 The Ophelia: Alma appears to have many Ophelia-esque aspects, particularly in F.E.A.R.
 2: Project Origin.
 She is shown singing in several hallucinations, and in the prequel videos she dances around a doctor who she's been gleefully mindraping.
 Water shows up often in her hallucinations, which makes sense, as, like Ophelia, she drowned to death (in her case, in amniotic fluid).
 And her hair in her "child" form tends to be wild and frazzled.

-Orcus on His Throne: In F.3.A.R., Alma is not the active nemesis she was in the first two games reason because she's pregnant.
-That said, her effects on the environment are still intensively felt, from mad cultists to reality-warping effects to creating entities like the Creep, even if she is not actively fighting the players.
+Orcus on His Throne: In F.3.A.R., Alma is not the active nemesis she was in the first two games because she's pregnant and in the process of going through labour.
+That said, her presence is still felt, from mad cultists to reality-warping effects to creating entities like the Creep, even if she is not actively fighting the players.

 Harlan Wade: She's a woman now, and she doesn't even realise it.

-Roaring Rampage of Revenge: An entire city (and its outlying suburbs) annihilated, most of its inhabitants vaporised and those who survived turned into slaves to her mind as a result.
-And she's still not satisfied.
+Roaring Rampage of Revenge: An entire city (and its outlying suburbs) annihilated, most of its inhabitants vaporised and those who survived turned into slaves to her mind as a result - and her destructive fury burns as hot as ever.

 Woobie, Destroyer of Worlds: Having been driven insane by your own psychic powers as a child, experimented on and locked up since you were eight years old, medicated into a coma and locked away in a shield vault for most of your life, forcibly impregnated and then having both of your children taken away, then killed once the project was terminated, all by your own father can turn someone into this.